 - The advancement of neuro-functional testing.

-I-Portal technology is a highly functional, non-invasive, diagnostic measurement tool that can detect deficits associated with scores of medical conditions at low cost, and, in many cases, earlier than, invasive technologies.
-Leading edge science is enabling NKI to expand its presence from its historic vestibular market into new arenas and applications in traumatic brain injury, concussion, ophthalmology, and neurology.
+I-Portal’s non-invasive Science to See™ is enabling NKI to expand its presence from its historic vestibular market into new arenas and applications in traumatic brain injury, concussion, ophthalmology, and neurology.

 NKI provides the most sensitive, precise, and advanced clinical eye tracking tools on the market for neuro-functional testing to enable the detection and measurement the neural-functional biomarkers of the brain expressed through the eye.